 Apocalyptic literature is the literature of societal collapse.
 This alone would bring it within the purview of mindful ecology which is concerned with how people are reacting to the age of limits.
 That it is in the news daily only adds another good reason to take a look.
 But beyond these there is the elephant in the room, the specific detail that fits hand to glove within these Faustian times.
 Or so, at least, it seems to me.

 Before adding my own two cents for how we might think about these symbols, let’s take a step back and look at the larger Biblical picture.
 The most defining feature is how time is being characterized as having a clear beginning and end.
-History is being presented as a linear progression throughout, with each event corresponding to some hidden purpose.
+History is being presented as a linear progression throughout, with each event corresponding to some hidden, yet ultimately good purpose.
 The earth is presented as a type of backdrop or theatrical stage scene in which the real drama, the drama of souls, plays out.
-It is worth pointing out in passing that although this model of time has played a fundamental role in western thought it is not the only viable model nor does it correspond to what we know about relativity in physics.
-An earlier post mentioned an alternative in which the present moment outflows endlessly, like the center point of a mandala.
+It is worth pointing out in passing that although this model of time has played a fundamental role in western thought it is not the only one.
+There is also a strong tradition that sees linear time as the horizontal arm of the cross and eternity as its vertical support, a model that corresponds to what we know about relativity in physics.
+An earlier post mentioned an alternative in which the present moment outflows endlessly, like the center point of a mandala, ex nihilo.
 Interestingly the culmination of celestial visions in the Christian Bible is also presented in a mandala form.

 Recognizing this linear model of time it is not difficult to see how the Biblical symbolism lends itself to the mystical insight, the esoteric point of view.
 We find the symbolism relating very directly to the experiences of the ego.
 The western stories, more so than those of the east, take the ego on its own terms and spin out the consequences.
 The mind comes into awareness at some moment in early childhood we do not recall.
 The soft nurturance of infantile innocence and dependency gives way to struggle and toil as we enter childhood and adolescence and work out for ourselves what lights we will live by, what strikes us as good and ill.
 Garden of Eden story: check.
 At the other end of life we face our demise and with our death comes the end of the world – for us.
 Book of Revelation story: check.

-Notice how the mystical reading moves these things from some far off and abstract dogmatic assertions about how the universe is and bring them as close to us as our breath.
-Though the mystic is typically considered to be rather head in the clouds and pie in the sky types, here we see something extraordinary; it is they who stick with the evident; grounding speculations in experiences rather empirically.
+Notice how the mystical reading moves these things from some far off and abstract theological assertions about how the universe is and bring them as close to us as our breath.
+Though the mystic is typically considered to be the rather head in the clouds and pie in the sky types, here we see something extraordinary; that it is they who stick with the evident by grounding speculations in experiences rather empirically.
 Something similar was found when we examined ‘cold reason’ and found that without emotion being properly involved, reason goes off the tracks.
-Here we are finding that without personal experience to add wisdom to these stories, we all too easily end up with compassionless dogmas and holy wars.
+Here we are finding that without personal experience to add wisdom to these stories, we all too easily end up with compassionless holy wars.
+St. John of the Cross stated, “We achieve nothing until God purges us by means of the dark night – and we passively submit.”
+Otherwise religion too easily props up our pride, giving us a chip on our shoulder that “My invisible friend can beat up your invisible friend.”
+Religion like this serves something dark and twisted, not a goodness worthy of being considered the source of life and the starry sky.

 From this wider view another feature of the Biblical symbolism stands out running parallel to the shape of time.
 That is how these stories imply that the experiences of history’s nightmare somehow all make sense in light of some final revelation.
-This special revelation has inspired Gnostics of every stripe in every generation.
-This is where the myth of Faust finds its roots in Christian cultures and it should come as no surprise that such cultures have excelled in the sciences.
+This special revelation has inspired Gnostics of every stripe in every generation as well as saints.
+This could well be where the myth of Faust finds its roots in Christian cultures and it should come as no surprise that such cultures have excelled in the sciences.
 In the book of Revelation the seals unfold and the trumpets blare and each time the reader is made privy to another event hidden from the beginning of the world.
 The western idea of progress captures this expectation that someday in the future a final, ultimate understanding will finally dawn and from it will come utopia.

-Another feature the Book of Revelation lends itself to supporting is the idea that the real life of this life we experience exists elsewhere than where it appears.
+Another feature the Book of Revelation supports the idea that the real life of this life we experience exists elsewhere than where it appears.
 The book is constructed as a puzzle box, a set of nesting dolls where the reader is lead on into unfolding events with ever increasing anticipation of a final revelation.
-There are seven seals that are opened but the opening of the seventh reveals seven trumpets which blare, the seventh one of which, in turn, reveals the throne vision etc.
+There are seven seals that are opened but the opening of the seventh reveals seven trumpets which blare, the seventh one of which, in turn, reveals the throne vision and a set of angels with seven cups etc.

 We are in the basement of the mind as it were, where the shape of what can or cannot be considered meaningful for us personally and collectively is molded.
 These major stories are like a tutor talking to us in the language we immediately perceive, the language of dreams.